 - Showcase wines and selected beer, as well as soft drinks, with lunch and dinner service

 - Captain’s Welcome and Farewell Events, and Open Bridge Access with our Captain

 - 24 hour coffee and selection of teas

 - Use of all onboard facilities, including reference library

 - Comprehensive and fully guided sightseeing in each port

-PLUS!
-Also includes chauffeur driven luxury car transfers to/from your nearest airport (within 35km).
+- Chauffeur driven luxury car transfers to/from your nearest airport (within 35km)

 A 35-year-old Australian pioneering expedition cruise company, Coral Expeditions operate and manage a fleet of four small expedition ships taking guests to some of the most beautiful, yet undiscovered, regions of Australia, Asia-Pacific and Indian Ocean Islands.
 Over 8,000 travellers from all over the world travel with Coral Expeditions every year who are attracted by the relaxed small ship atmosphere and itineraries which larger ships cannot replicate.
 The bespoke operations may sometimes not be commercially justifiable but result in a more personal product that guests appreciate.

 At a time when the cruise industry is moving to larger and less personal ships, Coral Expeditions has limited the size of their ships to maximise the expedition experience.
 Their small-batch cuisine is freshly prepared onboard with a simplistic and generous approach to quality and freshness, accompanied by quality Australian wine.
 Coral Expeditions operate to high Australian standards of safety with Australian crew wherever they go.
 They were the first to offer interpretive programs reflective of the destinations they visit and to employ Expedition Leaders, Guest Lecturers, Marine Biologists, and SCUBA Instructors – a tradition that continues today.